Gertm/hardsub/README.md

 ## Requirements
 You need ffmpeg, ffprobe and mkvtoolnix cli programs installed and on your $PATH.

-I could add goreleaser at some point to get easy release versions of this.
+There are release versions in the releases page.

-For now, you'll have to build it yourself.
+Or, you can build it yourself.
 You need Go installed.
 Clone the repo and run 'go install', this will install the tool into $HOME/go/bin/  (which should be in your $PATH)